Interest and investment in clean energy has been steadily growing. Here we’ll review the best clean energy ETFs to go green in your portfolio in 2021.

 The fund is well-diversified globally, with significant holdings in Canada, New Zealand, Hong Kong, Brazil, and more, with only about 40% in the United States.
 Its largest exposures are renewable energy equipment and services, electric utilities, and power producers.
 The fund seeks to track the S&P Global Clean Energy Index and has an expense ratio of 0.46%.

 The Invesco WilderHill Clean Energy ETF (PBW) is another popular broad clean energy ETF, with comparatively more of a tech, industrial, and manufacturing focus than ICLN above, with less exposure to pure energy plays like utilities and power producers.
 PBW also seems to put a bit more weight on solar.
 Note too that PBW heavily tilts small cap.

 While this fund’s sector exposure can be considered broader than ICLN, PBW’s geographic exposure is less diverse, with its holdings almost entirely in the United States (86%) and China (9%).
 The fund was established in 2005 and seeks to track the WilderHill Clean Energy Index.
-This ETF has 42 holdings and an expense ratio of 0.70%.
+This ETF has 42 holdings, nearly $2 billion in assets, and an expense ratio of 0.70%.

 QCLN – First Trust NASDAQ Clean Edge Green Energy Index Fund